Morocco's Silver Town: The Essential Travel Guide to Tiznit

-Situated in the western part of the Anti-Atlas Mountains, Tiznit is an atmospheric town that remains well off Morocco’s beaten tourist track.
+Located just inland from the coast in Morocco's southern Souss-Massa region, Tiznit is an atmospheric town that remains well off the beaten tourist track.
 It was founded in 1881 by Sultan Hassan I and has garnered a reputation for its high-quality gold and silver handicrafts.
 For my husband and I, Tiznit holds special significance as it was here that we bought our engagement rings!

 Tiznit is historically significant as the birthplace of the Almoravid dynasty, which ruled Morocco during the 11th and 12th centuries.
-It served as a military stronghold during campaigns that sought to control the Amazigh inhabitants of the Sous River region.
-After its medina was established in the late 19th century, Jewish silversmiths settled in the area.
+During its early years, it served as a military stronghold during campaigns trying to control the Amazigh inhabitants of the Souss River region.
+After its medina was established in the late 19th century, Jewish silversmiths settled in the area, establishing its modern-day reputation for jewellery crafts.

 Ringed by fortified walls, Tiznit now serves as a bustling market town, with farmers and pastoralists selling their goods in the local souks.
 The iron deposits in the surrounding mountains have enabled Tiznit’s artisan industries to flourish, with everything from jewellery to inlaid daggers crafted here.

-In this Ultimate Travel Guide to Tiznit, discover everything you need to know about visiting the town, including things to see and do, how to get there and the best places to stay.
+In this Essential Travel Guide to Tiznit, discover everything you need to know about visiting the town, including the best things to do in Tiznit, how to get there and highly rated places to stay.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!